graphql-java/graphql-java-page/content/documentation/master/execution.md

 in the mutation data fetchers, however they will be executed serially and will be completed before the next mutation field data fetcher is dispatched.

-## ExecutorServiceExecutionStrategy

-The ``graphql.execution.ExecutorServiceExecutionStrategy`` execution strategy will always dispatch each field fetch in an asynchronous manner, using the executor you give it.
-It differs from ``AsyncExecutionStrategy`` in that it does not rely on the data fetchers to be asynchronous but rather makes the field fetch invocation asynchronous by submitting each field to the provided `java.util.concurrent.ExecutorService`.

-This behaviour makes it unsuitable to be used as a mutation execution strategy.

-{{< highlight java "linenos=table" >}}
-        ExecutorService  executorService = new ThreadPoolExecutor(
-                2, /* core pool size 2 thread */
-                2, /* max pool size 2 thread */
-                30, TimeUnit.SECONDS,
-                new LinkedBlockingQueue<Runnable>(),
-                new ThreadPoolExecutor.CallerRunsPolicy());

-        GraphQL graphQL = GraphQL.newGraphQL(StarWarsSchema.starWarsSchema)
-                .queryExecutionStrategy(new ExecutorServiceExecutionStrategy(executorService))
-                .mutationExecutionStrategy(new AsyncSerialExecutionStrategy())
-                .build();
-{{< / highlight >}}

 ## SubscriptionExecutionStrategy

 Graphql subscriptions allows you to create stateful subscriptions to graphql data.
 You uses ``SubscriptionExecutionStrategy``